durantschoon/dot_files/README.md

 I use [Zsh](http://www.zsh.org/).
 These dot files are for the common settings on different machines.
 Specific changes to the path, etc. should go in ~/.zshenv and would be expected to be different on different machines since environment variables for software on each machine can be different.

-## Bootstrap Git and Zsh to use the rest of these
+## Bootstrap Git and Zsh to use these dot files

 ### Ubuntu